Cooperbuilt/blog-with-cms/content/posts/2019-07-20-javascripts-reduce-avoid-this-pitfall.md

 Consider the following

 * You may change the number of elements in the final collection like filter, but it's optional.
-* You may change the TYPE of element returned, but it's optional.
+* You may change the type of elements returned, but it's optional.
 * You may change the shape of elements like map, but it's optional.

 All this flexibility comes from one particular part of the reduce API.